neanias/CV/wncmCV.md

     Ruby on Rails Developer, January - July 2014

     - Helped maintain Ruby on Rails backend API
+    - Added functionality to Sinatra based tools which are still in use
     - Wrote Ruby scripts to help marketing promote the product

 Education